Some useful elementary number theory

 - The Carmichael function of a positive integer $n$, denoted $\lambda(n)$, is defined as the smallest positive integer $m$ such that $a^m \equiv 1\pmod n$ for all integers $a$ relatively prime to $n$.
 It can be shown that $\lambda(n)$ divides $\varphi(n)$.

 - The least common multiple of the non-zero integers $a$ and $b$, denoted $\text{lcm}(a, b)$, is the smallest positive integer that is a multiple of both $a$ and $b$.
 For example, $\text{lcm}(10, 15) = 30$.
-For any pair of integers $a$ and $b$, $\text{lcm}(a, b) \times \gcd(a, b) = |ab|$ .
+For any pair of integers $a$ and $b$, $\text{lcm}(a, b) \times \gcd(a, b) = |ab|$, where $|ab|$ denotes the absolute value of $a \times b$.

 - If $n=pq$ is the product of two distinct primes $p$ and $q$, then $\lambda(pq) = \text{lcm}(p-1, q-1)$.

-- The modular multiplicative inverse or modular inverse of an integer $a$ modulo $n$ is an integer $x$ such that $ax \equiv 1 \pmod n$.
-We write $x = a^{-1} \bmod n$ or $x = (1/a) \bmod n$.
-A modular inverse exists if and only if $\gcd(a, n) = 1$.
 For example, 7 is a modular inverse of 3 modulo 20 since $3\times 7 = 21\equiv 1\pmod {20}$.
 We can write $7=3^{-1}\bmod {20}$ or $7=(1/3)\bmod {20}$.

 Notes

-1. Note that the expression ‘$a = b \bmod n$’ is satisfied by a unique integer $0 \le a < n$, but the congruence ‘$a \equiv b \pmod n$’ is satisfied by any integer of the form $b + nk$ for any integer $k$.
+1. Note that the expression “$a = b \bmod n$” is satisfied by a unique integer $0 \le a < n$, but the congruence “$a \equiv b \pmod n$” is satisfied by the set of integers of the form $b + nk$ for any integer $k$.
 For example, $16 \bmod 12 = 4$, but the congruence $a \equiv 16 \pmod {12}$ is satisfied by $a = 4, 16, 28, 40, \ldots$ and $a = -8, -20, -32,\ldots$.

 2. Strictly speaking, $\Bbb{Z}_n$ is the set of equivalence classes modulo $n$.
 The set $\Bbb{Z}_n$ always has $n$ members, all incongruent to each other.